MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-1.md

 ### What is a PWA?

-PWAs are just websites, enhanced using modern design and web technologies (Responsive Design, Touch Friendly, Service Workers, Fetch networking, Cache API, Push notifications, Web App Manifest) to provide a more native app-like experience.
+Technologically speaking, PWAs are just websites, enhanced using modern design and web technologies (Responsive Design, Touch Friendly, Service Workers, Fetch networking, Cache API, Push notifications, Web App Manifest) to provide a more native app-like experience.

 ### Manifest, Service Worker, Secure:
 To create a PWA the website will need: a manifest, service workers, and be on Https:

-   + Standard manifest file: The site requires a manifest file to define the features and behavior of the PWA.
-The file follows the W3C standard, and includes any images used, the language specified, and the start page of your web app.
+   + Standard Manifest:  The site should be controlled by a W3C manifest that determines the experience and behavior of your PWA.
+This includes everything from images, to language, or the start page of your web app.

    + Service workers: The Progressive Web App should have a mechanism (e.g. through a service worker) to help control traffic when the network isn’t there or isn’t reliable.
-The app should be able to work independent of network availabilty or quality.
+The app should be able to work independent of network.

    + Secure: A secure connection (HTTPS) over your site makes sure all traffic is as safe as a native app.
 A secure endpoint also allows the service worker to securely take action on the behalf of your app.